learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 You now have three different tools available to you to use _selection_ in
 JavaScript: the `if` statement, the `ternary` expression, and the `switch` statement.
-The `if` statement is the one you will use most often &mdash; in fact, you can _always_ construct your conditional code using some combination of `if`, `else if`, and `else`.
+The `if` statement is the one you will use most often — in fact, you can _always_ construct your conditional code using some combination of `if`, `else if`, and `else`.
 It may not be the most efficient way to write the code, but it will always do the trick.